rweekly/rweekly.org/draft.md

 ### Shiny Apps

 + [6 simple Shiny things I have learned from creating a somewhat small app](https://albert-rapp.de/post/2021-11-21-a-few-learnings-from-a-simple-shiny-app/)
++ [R Shiny app for advanced college basketball analytics](https://evanmiya.com) The site features team and player impact ratings, using a hierarchical bayesian model, and has tons of goodies, like game predictions, bracketology, full team breakdowns, lineup ratings, and more.
+Evan has been running the site for a year and a half while finishing up my Ph.D in Statistics at Baylor University.

 ### R Internationally